Plancke/hypixel-php/README.md

 $HypixelPHP->setFetcher(...);
 ```

-## Game Info
+## Old Version

-The [Game Info](https://github.com/Plancke/hypixel-php/tree/master/game_info) directory contains JSON files that have specific game items from the games that can be used in various locations.
+You can find the old 1 file version in the [old branch](https://github.com/Plancke/hypixel-php/tree/old).